subhk/FeastKit.jl/README.md

 2. **Integration points**: More points (fpm[2]) improve accuracy but increase cost
 3. **Sparse matrices**: Use sparse format for large problems with few non-zeros
 4. **Initial guess**: Provide good initial guess when available (fpm[5] = 1)
+5. **Parallel execution**: Use `parallel=true` for large matrices to leverage multiple cores
+6. **Thread vs distributed**: Use threads for shared-memory systems, distributed for clusters
+7. **Load balancing**: Ensure workers have similar computational loads for best parallel efficiency

 ## Limitations